hashicorp/consul/website/source/docs/agent/config-entries/service-resolver.html.md

 healthy instances of the default service in the current datacenter+namespace and discovery terminates.

-These control a stage of the [discovery chain](/docs/connect/discovery-chain.html).
+## Interaction with other Config Entries

+- Service resolver config entries are a component of [L7 Traffic Management](/docs/connect/l7-traffic-management.html).

 ## Sample Config Entries